top of page

 Image from Unsplash

 I’ve been coming here ever since I started drinking coffee.
-Matter of fact, its Old Europe where I became the advocate of caffe americanos that I am today.
-I looked up at their menu, saw the word “Americano,” and thought, “That sounds cool,” and I ordered one.
-Those were the days.
+Matter of fact, its Old Europe where I became the advocate of americanos that I am today.
+I looked up at their menu, saw the word “americano,” and thought, “That sounds cool,” and I ordered one.
+So began a lifelong habit.

 Since then, Old Europe’s moved across the street from their original haunts into a shiny new storefront with expanded seating.
 All the better to dig into their smorgasbord of dynamite deserts.
 From delicate macarons to rich slices of expertly-crafted cakes, the sweets are the real stars of the show here.